JonMackey/AVRMultiSketch/Readme.md

 - AVR_HighVoltageSerialProgrammer, a version of the work by Paul Willoughby that I modified to make it somewhat more user friendly.
 - HexCopier, a sketch I wrote to quickly load NOR Flash chips from a FAT image file on an SD card.
 See <a href="https://github.com/JonMackey/FatFsToHex" name="FatFsToHex" title="OS X app used to create a FAT file system to be sent serially in Intel HEX format to any compatible interpreter or exported to a .hex file">FatFsToHex</a>.

-There are two versions of the board, one with an ATmega328<i>pb</i> and one with an ATmega644p (or 1284P).
-The reason for the version with a higher capacity chip is simply that I was placing an order with PCBWay in China anyway and wanted to try the 644a and 1284P chips.
+There are two variants of the board, one with an ATmega328<i>pb</i> and one with an ATmega644p (or 1284P).
+The reason for the variant with a higher capacity chip is simply that I was placing an order with PCBWay in China anyway and wanted to try the 644a and 1284P chips.

 The board has 4 buttons: reset, plus buttons 0, 1, and 2.
 On reset, if 0, 1, or 2 is held down, it selects a function/sketch.
 Currently there are only 3 functions, but there could be as many as 7 if the 3 bits represented by the buttons are used together (or more if a keypad is attached).